broadinstitute/cromwell/docs/filesystems/Filesystems.md

 }
 ```

-This workflow is valid WDL and does not involve any backend, or even task.
+This workflow is valid WDL and does not involve any backend, or even a task.
 However it does involve interacting with a filesystem to retrieve the content of `my_file.txt`
 With a default configuration Cromwell will be able to run this workflow because the local filesystem is enabled by default.
 If the file is located on a different filesystem (a cloud filesystem for instance), we would need to modify the configuration to tell Cromwell how to interact with this filesystem: